Ilaria-lp/h5_treatment/README.md

 To fix incomplete data collection (due to beam dumps or manual interruption) and makes a new file discarding the non-valid pixels

 ## cut_and_reshape_XRF-MAPS
-To fix incomplete data collection (due to beam dumps or manual interruption) and makes a new file discarding the non-valid pixels.
+To fix incomplete data collection (due to beam dumps or manual interruptions causing a non-rectangular shape of the map).
+This script creates a new file discarding the non-valid pixels (beam dump) or cutting the incomplete rows/columns to have rectangular shape.
 New files are reshaped so that you don't need to input rows and columns in ROI imaging tool (PyMCA software)

 ## convert_h5_to_orange